 The jaw is at the centre of our faces and an area where our practice is a leader.
 We should keep up with developments, such as analysing the benefits of the latest biomaterials, or pain relief.

 A clinical trial for head and neck cancer patients proved valuable, looking at ways to improve the impact on their lives, alongside clinical outcomes.
-Communication plays a part and was the subject of separate research.

 The doctor patient relationship is vital, yet a patient’s comprehension may not match the clinician’s vocabulary.
 This study looked at avoiding misunderstanding, or anxiety in oral and maxillofacial clinics.